 Between Canton-Potsdam Hospital, Gouverneur Hospital, and Massena Hospital, we have the best-equipped Imaging centers in the North Country.
-We offer a 128-slice CT scanner featuring the newest low-dose technology available for minimizing exposure to radiation, and both 1.5 and 3 Tesla open bore high field MRIs.
+We offer 128-slice CT scanners featuring the newest low-dose technology available for minimizing exposure to radiation, and both 1.5 and 3 Tesla open bore high field MRIs.
 We have iCAD (computer-aided detection) software for more accurate mammography readings, 2D/3D mammography, MRI breast, and traditional and ABVS ultrasound, allowing us to provide full-service women's breast imaging.
 For women planning a family, we provide 3D/4D ultrasound.
 We are Picture Archival Communication System (PACS) capable, which means we can store and transmit images to the University of Vermont Medical Center providers or to your physician.
 Images are available for interpretation immediately.

 Definitions and Locations

 We understand the different names for imaging procedures may be a bit overwhelming and confusing.
 Here is a brief explanation on each service to assist you in better understanding them, and where you can go for each service.